Medical Assistant vs CNA - Learn The Difference

 Education Requirements for a Medical Assistant

-As mentioned earlier, one of the most appealing factors of being a medical assistant or certified nursing assistant is that you don’t have to study for four years to begin a career in any of these fields.
+As mentioned earlier, one of the most appealing factors of being a medical assistant or certified nursing assistant is that you don’t have to study for four years to begin a career in these fields.

 Education Requirements for a Certified Nursing Assistant